xenial-io/Tasty/docs/input/docs/tutorials/40-setup-teardown.md

 =================================================================================================
 ```

-> Those tests are a little bit constructed, cause there is no need to pass the check to the local function,
+> Those tests are a little bit constructed, because there is no need to pass the check to the local function,
 > but if you deal with mocks or stubs this is really a nice pattern.
-> And cause there is nothing special from Tasty, every developer that is familiar with local functions and tuples
+> And because there is nothing special from Tasty, every developer that is familiar with local functions and tuples
 > will understand whats going on.

 # 2. Repeating Setup For Many Tests

-Like in XUnit frameworks there is a functionality to run code before and after each test.
+Like in XUnit frameworks, there is a functionality to run code before and after each test.
 You can use `BeforeEach` and `AfterEach` respectively.

-For example, let's say we have an calculator, that does some addition upfront and we need to reset the result after each test:
+For example, let's say we have a calculator, that does some addition upfront and we need to reset the result after each test:

 ```cs
 using System;